 Chasing Light in Lofoten: A Photographer's Story from Above the Arctic Circle

-I drove onto the E10 at Svolvaer at 3PM on a Wednesday in late June, and for the next seven days, the sun never set.
+Drive onto the E10 at Svolvaer at 3PM on a Wednesday in late June, and for the next seven days the sun never sets.
 Not once.
-It dipped toward the horizon around midnight, painting everything in copper and gold, then climbed back up without ever disappearing.
+It dips toward the horizon around midnight, painting everything in copper and gold, then climbs back up without ever disappearing.
 The midnight sun in Lofoten doesn't feel real.
 It feels like someone left the stage lights on between acts.

-I'd come for the photography.
-I stayed because broke my understanding of what a landscape could look like.
+Come for the photography.
+Stay because will rewrite your understanding of what a landscape can look like.

-The plan was to drive straight to Reine — the village that appears in every Lofoten photograph ever taken.
+The plan is always to drive straight to Reine — the village that appears in every Lofoten photograph ever taken.
 Two hours from Svolvaer.
-But I didn't make it to Reine for three days.
+Most people don't make it to Reine for three days.

-Twenty minutes into the drive, I rounded a bend above Kabelvag and the Austvagoy peaks caught the evening sun at an angle that turned them from grey to orange to pink in about four minutes.
-I pulled over.
-Shot fifty frames.
-Got back in the car.
+Twenty minutes into the drive, you round a bend above Kabelvag and the Austvagoy peaks catch the evening sun at an angle that turns them from grey to orange to pink in about four minutes.
+You pull over.
+Shoot fifty frames.
+Get back in the car.
 Five minutes later, another viewpoint.
 Another stop.
 Another fifty frames.

-This is the Lofoten problem.
+This is the Lofoten problem, and it is the best kind of problem.
 The E10 is 170km of continuous photographic temptation.
-Every bridge crossing, every fjord turn, every fishing village presents a composition.
-If you're the kind of person who pulls over for good light, you will never reach your destination.
+Every bridge crossing, every fjord turn, every fishing village hands you a composition.
+If you're the kind of person who pulls over for good light, you will never reach your destination — and you won't mind.

-I spent that first evening at Haukland Beach on Vestvagoy.
+Spend that first evening at Haukland Beach on Vestvagoy.
 The beach faces northwest, catching the midnight sun full-on.
 White sand, turquoise water (too cold to swim — maybe 10°C), granite peaks on both sides.
-At midnight, the light was low and golden, and the beach was empty except for me and a fox that watched from the dunes.
+At midnight the light goes low and golden, and the beach empties out until it's just you and a fox watching from the dunes.

 Reine and the Reinebringen Sunrise

 Reine is the village.
-You know it even if you don't know you know it — red rorbuer cabins reflected in turquoise water, backed by a wall of peaks that seem too dramatic to be real.
-I've seen it in a hundred photos.
-Standing there, it was better.
+You know it even if you don't know you know it — red rorbuer cabins reflected in turquoise water, backed by a wall of peaks that seem too dramatic to be real, the same moody, weather-carved drama you otherwise only find on the Isle of Skye.
+You've seen it in a hundred photos.
+Standing there, it's better.

-I woke at 4AM (the sun was already fully up — midnight sun makes alarm clocks feel absurd) and drove to the Reinebringen trailhead.
+Wake at 4AM (the sun is already fully up — midnight sun makes alarm clocks feel absurd) and drive to the Reinebringen trailhead.
 The hike is 1.5km and 450 meters of elevation gain on stone steps built by Sherpa teams.
-It took me 70 minutes at a steady pace.
-At the top, the panorama over Reine, the harbor, the bridge, and the surrounding peaks was — and I don't use this word lightly — perfect.
+Figure 70 minutes at a steady pace.
+At the top, the panorama over Reine, the harbor, the bridge, and the surrounding peaks is — and this word is not used lightly — perfect.

 The classic shot: Reine village below, turquoise water, peaks reflected.
-I shot it for forty-five minutes as the morning light shifted.
-The parking lot below was empty at 5AM.
-By 9AM, I could see it filling from my perch.
+Work it for forty-five minutes as the morning light shifts.
+The parking lot below sits empty at 5AM.
+By 9AM you can watch it fill from your perch.
 Start early.

 Nusfjord: The Quiet One

 Every photographer in Lofoten goes to Reine.
 Far fewer go to Nusfjord, 30 minutes southeast on Flakstadoy.
-This is a mistake.
+That's their mistake to make, and your reward.

 Nusfjord is one of Norway's best-preserved 19th-century fishing villages.
 Wooden buildings painted in traditional reds and yellows, tucked into a sheltered bay between rock walls.
 Entry is 100 NOK (~$9.50), which includes the museum and cod liver oil factory.

-I shot Nusfjord in the afternoon when the light came from behind the eastern ridge and lit the harbor in warm tones.
-The Karoline restaurant overlooking the harbor served fish soup (195 NOK) that I ate slowly, watching the light change on the water.
+Shoot Nusfjord in the afternoon, when the light comes from behind the eastern ridge and lights the harbor in warm tones.
+The Karoline restaurant overlooking the harbor serves fish soup (195 NOK) worth eating slowly, watching the light change on the water.

 Kvalvika Beach: The Hike That Pays